Is Vicks safe to use when pregnant?

 The expert view

-There are a few different Vicks products which aim to help when you have a cough, cold or stuffy nose – and each has different guidelines for use in pregnancy.
+There are a few different Vicks products that are designed to help when you have a cough, cold or stuffy nose – and each has different guidelines for use in pregnancy.

-Vicks Inhaler looks like a little lip balm stick and contains menthol, camphor and pine needle oil, which work to help clear stuffiness – it’s safe to use when pregnant.
+- Vicks Inhaler Nasal Stick looks like a little lip balm stick and contains menthol, camphor and pine needle oil, which work to help clear stuffiness.
+It's safe to use when pregnant.